mcleber/Parallel_Sum/README.md

 # Parallel-Sum
 This code is a study on parallel programming.

-When executed, an array will be created containing 380 million integers ranging from 0 to 100.
-Afterwards, it will add the elements in a serial and parallel way.
+When running the program it will create an array with 380 million random integers ranging from 0 to 100.